galaxycam/galaxycam.github.io/galaxy_intro_session5.md

 ## Create workflow from history

-One of the powerful functions of Galaxy is its ability to allow you to extract a workflow from the tasks you have completed and to re-apply the workflow to similar tasks repeatedly.
+One of the powerful functions of Galaxy is its ability to allow you to extract a workflow from the tasks you have completed and to re-apply the workflow on similar datasets repeatedly.

 1. In History panel, click **'Options'** > **'Saved Histories'**.
 Select the history which you would like to extract the workflow process from.
-In this case, let's select the task we completed earlier from the history named **'Exons with SNPs Density'**.
+In this case, let's select the tasks we completed earlier from the history named **'Exons with SNPs Density'**.
 2. Once the datasets of this history are all loaded and can be viewed from the History panel, click **'Options'** > **'Extract workflow'** to start the extraction process.
 3. Rename the workflow to **'Finding_Exons_with_highest_SNP_density'**.
 4. All the tools and history items used in your current history will appear in the main panel.
 It shows that the first steps of loading data from UCSC cannot be automated, and the output files from these steps need to be provided to the workflow.
 Following that, the steps which could be included are: Join, Group, Sort, Select first, and Compare two Datasets.
 Tick these functions by order to include them in the new workflow.
 If there are tools or datasets you don't want to use, uncheck them.